 2014-15: Williams signed a two-year entry-level contract with the Islanders in April 2015 following his junior season at Minnesota State, making his pro hockey debut with the AHL’s Bridgeport Sound Tigers.
 He was 3-1 with a 2.12 goals against and .936 save percentage in five games for Bridgeport.
 Williams was 25-6-3 with 5 shutouts and had a 1.65 goals against and .925 save percentage in 35 games for Minnesota State as the Mavericks were one of the top teams in college hockey.
 Minnesota State won the WCHA regular season title and defeated Michigan Tech, 5-2, in the WCHA Broadmoor Trophy Championship game.
 The Mavericks entered the NCAA tournament as the top-seeded team but were upset by 16th-seed RIT, 2-1, in the Midwest Regional semifinals.

 Williams is a bit of a late bloomer who was drafted in his third year of eligibility following an impressive freshman season at Minnesota State.
 He has had a memorable junior season at Minnesota State after losing his starting job as a sophomore, subsequently signing an entry-level contract with the Islanders.

 Williams enters his first pro season in 2015-16.
-Barring any trades or injuries, he will challenge AHL veteran Kevin Poulin for playing time with Islanders' affiliate Bridgeport.
+He is now with the AHL's Bridgeport Sound Tigers after spending time in the ECHL with the Missouri Mavericks.
 His play at Minnesota State suggests there is some upside for the 22-year-old if he can make the adjustment to the speed and skill level of pro hockey.